Al-Khalid tank: Armament

-Al-Khalid is designed with a 125 mm bore, 48 calibre long smoothbore, auto-frettaged and chrome-plated gun barrel which is manufactured from highly stiff electroslag remelting steel.
+Al-Khalid is designed with a 125 mm bore, 48 calibre long smoothbore, autofrettaged and chrome-plated gun barrel which is manufactured from high strength electroslag remelting steel.
 The gun is then put under stringent quality control process to ensure standard barrel life of 1,100 rounds EFC; barrels that cannot pass this test are rejected.
-This gun provides very high internal chamber pressures for APFSDS, HEAT FS and guided missiles.
+This gun provides very high internal chamber pressures for APFSDS, HEAT-FS and guided missiles.
 The gun can also fire the following types of conventional ammunition: APFSDS, HEAT-FS, and HE-FS.
 The gun is a modified variant of both the ZPT-98 and KBA-3 series of 125 mm smooth bore gun for Al-Khalid MBT which provided compatibility with Ukrainian ATGMs such as Kombat.
 The gun retains qualities of both Chinese and Ukrainians mated with indigenous design for better and accurate firepower on stationary and moving targets alike.
 The Gun-launched, laser-guided anti-tank guided missiles can also be launched.

 Al-Khalid also fires a Pakistani depleted uranium round, the Naiza 125 mm DU round which gives an armour penetration of 570 mm RHA at 2 km.
 It is equipped with a muzzle reference system and dual-axis stabilisation system.
 Elevation and azimuth control is achieved by electro-hydraulic power drives.
 The automatic ammunition-handling system for the main gun has a 24-round ready-to-fire magazine and can load and fire at a rate of eight rounds per minute.

 The tank is also equipped with a 7.62 mm-coaxial machine gun, a 12.7 mm remotely controlled externally mounted air-defence machine gun that can be aimed and fired from within the tank, and 16 smoke grenade launchers(12 Smoke, 4HE).

 The gunner is provided with a dual-magnification day sight and the commander with a panoramic sight for all-around independent surveillance.
 Both sights are dual-axis image stabilised and have independent laser range-finders.
 The tank has hunter-killer capability, giving the commander the ability to acquire new targets independently while the gunner is engaging another target.
 The automatic target-tracking system is designed to work when tank and target are both moving.
 Night vision for the gunner and commander is achieved through a dual-magnification thermal imaging sight.
 Both sights are integrated with the fire-control system.
 The production Al-Khalid tank's fire-control system is the ISFCS-122B and is a modified version of the Chinese ISFCS-122 modified with French Assistance by adding features like Auto-tracking and more.
 In the MBT 2000, the Chinese Norinco fire-control system takes inputs from ten sensors.
 The ballistic computation time is less than one second.
 The manufacturer claims routine first round hits on standard 8 ft square targets at ranges over 2,000 metres.